huiwenhw/huiwenhw.github.io/_posts/2017-03-24-Settingup.md

 layout: default
 ---
 ```
 in our index.html and it will render the layout we had in _layouts/default.html.
-Whatever content that you put below the front matter will be rendered into the content tags that we wrote in _layouts/defaults.html.
+If you named the file something else, then just replace 'default' with that name.
+Whatever content that you put below the front matter will be rendered into the content tags (i.e. the { } curly brackets) that we wrote in _layouts/defaults.html.

 The next thing we can do is to show all the posts that we have written.
 A simple loop such as the one below will work: (Ignore the ' in the code.
 I had to do that to stop the code from running LOL)